ERJoseJohnson/ERJoseJohnson.github.io/README.txt

-			1 pick a div on the page you want to add a gallery to 2 mark the div with a unique id (this id will determine the arr name and the varMap name) 3 mark the div with the name "targetList" (all galleries using this listGenerator MUST have this name) 4 create an arr of javascript objects.
-Name this arr after the unique id you picked 4 stringify the var name you gave your arr and add it to varmap as the key e.g varMap={"previousSchedules":previousSchedules}
+			1 pick a div on the page you want to add a gallery to 2 mark the div with a unique id (this id will determine the arr name and the varMap name) 3 mark the div with the name "targetList" (all galleries using this listGenerator MUST have this name) 4 create an arr of javascript objects in listGenerator.js.
+Name this arr after the unique id you picked 4 stringify the var name you gave your arr and add it to varmap in listGenerator.js as the key e.g varMap={"previousSchedules":previousSchedules}

 			(START HERE IF YOU ARE ONLY UPDATING EXISTING GALLERIES) 5 fill up the corresponding arr (same as your div id) with your images IN ORDER e.g.{type:"hosted",id:"2025_BibleStudyPlanQ1"}, {type:"local",src:"images/Term_Cards/John.jpg"}